 Leadership

-Model Steward (risk and governance)
+Model Steward (access, change control, governance)

 Operating modelBest forTypical human oversightCommon failure mode